jsthomas/dream-email-example/README.md

 Sending email can be quite slow.
 Most real web servers can't afford to do this task in a blocking fashion because they need to respond to requests quickly.
-Instead, the server adds an email task to a queue for a background worker to process.
+To avoid latency, it's common for the server to add email tasks to a queue for a background worker to process.

 This project illustrates how to implement this design.
 The app exposes a simple form with address/subject/text fields and allows the user to